 Capital gains tax calculator

 Selling a property or asset?
-Calculate your capital gains tax estimate with Finder's free calculator.
+Calculate your capital gains tax estimate in seconds with Finder's free calculator.

 Capital gains tax (CGT) applies in Australia when you sell shares, an investment property or other asset at a profit.
 CGT doesn't apply to most personal property and items, such as your car or family home.